Description

 Everyday Australians Are Paying the Price

-Sarah, a ride-share driver in Brisbane, spends over $150 a week on tolls.
+Sarah, a ride-share driver in Brisbane, spends over $150 weekly on tolls.
 She sighs, “Half my earnings go to tolls — it’s like working for them, not for me.”

 This story is not unique.
 Toll roads now burden low- and middle-income earners with extra costs that governments once absorbed.
 The impacts include: